Intracto/buildozer/README.md

 ## Concat

-If you want to combine multiple `.js` files into one file, you can drop the files in `js/concat` and buildozer output a single `all.js` file.
+If you want to combine multiple `.js` files into one file, you can drop the files in `js/concat` and Buildozer will generate a single `all.js` file.
 The files themselves are also compiled to the destination folder for whenever they need to be used stand alone.

 ## SVG sprites